ishashwatthakur/Vaantram-AI-Voice-Assistant/README.md

 - "Open Canva"

 #### Multimedia Search
-- "Play the video of the 99 names of Allah on YouTube"

 #### Phone and Messaging
-- "Vaantram, make a phone call to Ali Hassan"
-- "Vaantram, send a message to Ali Hassan"
-- "Vaantram, make a video call on WhatsApp"

 ### Future Enhancements
 - **Custom Application and Website Management:** Users will be able to add their applications and websites without needing to work with databases or SQL.